oVirt/ovirt-site/source/feature/networkfilter.html.md

 Add new network_filter_id column to vnic_profile table.

 Should consider adding ip_addr column in vm_interface table.
 The value there should represent the valid ip address for the specific VM's interface.
-The reason is that it is possible for a VM to misslead libvirt regarding it's ip address. more details can be found in the following [| link](https://libvirt.org/formatnwfilter.html#nwfconceptsvars).
+The reason is that it is possible for a VM to misslead libvirt regarding it's ip address. more details can be found in the following [<https://libvirt.org/formatnwfilter.html#nwfconceptsvars>| link].

 ###### Upgrade Script